luiscruz/course_sustainableSE/2025/p1_measuring_software/g16_notetaking.md

 CPU temperature must be similar for all measurments to avoid skewing the results.
 This is ensured by letting the CPU cool down for 1 minute between measurments.
 The experiment will be run 30 times per editor to account for variability in measurments.
 The order of measurements will be random to reduce systematic impact between measurmenets.
-There will be no interaction with the computer while running the computer to ensure
+There will be no interaction with the computer while running the computer to minimize variability.

 ### Experiment
 #### Setup
 Before running the experiment we need to ensure that the computer is in "Zen mode".
 This means that the only software that is running on our computer is the software whose energy consumption we want to measure.
 In practice this is impossible, but we can limit the effect of background processes by ensuring the following: